lightmotive/ls-rb120-lessons/lesson05/oo_tic_tac_toe/logical_processing/README.md

 ## Description

 Tic Tac Toe is a 2-player board game played on a 3x3 grid.
-Players take turns marking a square.
-The first player to mark 3 squares in a row wins.
+Players take turns marking a space.
+The first player to mark 3 spaces in a row wins.

 ### Nouns and verbs

 **Nouns**
 - game
   - board (grid)
-    - square
+    - space
       - player (mark)
   - players (list)
     - player

 **Verbs**
-- mark_square
+- mark_space
 - determine_win (row or diagonal of player marks)

 ### CRC Cards